 After thirty years of sitting in the stylist chair for three hours every five weeks, I decided that I had had enough at fifty.
 My hair grabs a brassy tone, no matter what magic the highly trained colorists apply.
 As a result, I was always faced with the battle of getting warm hair color to blend with my cool coloring.

 I used a temporary color a couple of times during my transition period, but that also became tiring.
 I ultimately got my hair cut short and wore a hat often while my natural color grew back.
 Stylists today have much more experience in helping their clients transition to their natural color.
-I highly recommend finding a specialist to help you avoid the two-toned hair that makes the growing out process so tedious.
+I highly recommend finding a specialist to help you avoid the two-toned hair that makes the growing out process tedious.

-My favorite part of getting dressed is always adding the accessories.
+My favorite part of getting dressed is adding accessories.
 All of my hats are neutral in color and usually a fedora style with little or no adornment.
 None of the items I’m showing you today are new, so I’ll share links to similar current items.

 Subtle changes made a significant difference.
 My natural hair color and a better style for my face shape allowed me to see that clothing and makeup in warm colors did not flatter me at all.